 I can often be seen walking around the local area and sometimes at the gym in Lockwood, feel free to introduce yourself and have a chat.

 My name is Claire McCartney and I am a Co-opted Governor for the Federation.
-I have been the Early Years Governor for a number of years due to my vast experience as a Nursery Manager.
+I have been the Early Years Governor for a number of years due to my vast experience as a Nursery Manager and I am also the Safeguarding Governor.
 I am a parent whose child as attended both Berry Brow Infants and Newsome Juniors so therefore I want the best for both schools in the federation, so that the children get the best possible education and experiences to enable them to achieve in not only their school life but also in their personal lives.